England Football Online

 They did not meet again until the 1962 World Cup, when England switched to all white and Argentina wore a blue shirt for the first time against England.
 Argentina's colours never veer from blue, white and black, and they never change when facing a team in blue shirts.

 In 1964, they met in Brazil, and England wore their red uniform.
-This was the first game in which England wore plain red stockings, without any white on them.
+This was the first game in which England wore plain red socks, without any white on them.
 There were also signs that they were running out of shirts in this last game of the tour, as a couple of players appeared without their Three Lions emblems in the second half.

 The infamous encounter in the 1966 World Cup quarter-final saw England back in all white again and when Argentina returned to Wembley in 1974, with their own referee to satisfy them that they would be fairly treated, both teams were in their first-choice uniforms for the first time since their 1953 meeting.